lucasvsme/poc-rn-testing-2/README.md

 It demonstrates how to write unit tests and UI tests to a React Native application.

 The user should be able to fill a form and click a button to create a customer.
-Clicking in an item of the customers list removes the user.
+Clicking in an item of the customers list removes the customer clicked.

 We want to write unit tests to UI code that interacts with a backend, validates user input and updates the UI conditionally.
 We also want to simulate user behavior in an actual Android device using an emulator.